 If IT Isn’t Helping Your Business, It’s Holding You Back

 When IT doesn’t help your business, it can actually be doing the opposite – holding you back.
-You might not think that the reason you miss your goals and are always a few steps behind your competitors is because of IT, but think for a minute about what IT is supposed to do.
+You might not think that the reason you miss your goals and are always a few steps behind your competitors is because of IT, but consider for a minute about what IT is supposed to do.

 Your new approach should be proactive because when you get down to the root of the problem, what’s happened is that you’ve allowed IT to be reactive.
-Discovering that you need to move from a reactive to a proactive approach to IT is normal for companies that are maturing and serious about moving forward momentum.
+Discovering that you need to move from a reactive to a proactive approach to IT is normal for companies that are maturing and serious about gaining forward momentum.

 How to Recognize Reactive IT